Fenris42/Fenris42.github.io/Unity_Projects.md

 **Retrospective:**

 - Game shelved due to game team breaking up over creative differences and direction
+- Game based on an out dated genre.
+However one that seemed accomplishable
 - Mobs where completely seperate code bases and lead to duplicated code and difficulty updating across all enemies
+- Learned to collaborate on game development through weekly meetings and daily chat messaging
+- Used Github to collaborate through commits and get quick feedback after implementing each feature to not invest to much time and effort if something needed changes

 ---